Reporting and Student Progress

 may require the student to write exams at a later date.

-Provincial Exam Dates and Times are Fixed and Unalterable.
+Provincial Assessment Dates and Times are Fixed and Unalterable.

 Students found to be assisting or receiving any assistance with assignments, class tests, quizzes or exams will receive zero for the assignment.
 Plagiarism is a form of cheating.